saulide/tiktoken-server/README.md

 # tiktoken-server

 Docker container to expose the  OpenAI BPE tokenizer as a REST service.
-Uses the tiktoken project  https://github.com/openai/tiktoken
+Uses the tiktoken project  https://github.com/openai/tiktoken .
+Allows usage from any endpoint

 ## Building
     docker build -t tiktoken-server .